bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **onError**<**T**>(`onError`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that forwards error notifications to the provided `onError` function.
+Returns an `ObservableLike` that forwards error notifications to the provided `onError` function.

 The function that is invoked when the observable subscription is disposed with an error.